alexpsimone/shop-cat/README.md

 - [ ] Allow users to add, remove, or edit steps after a procedure is generated for the first time.
 - [ ] Allow users to add, remove, or edit tools/part lists after a procedure is generated for the first time.
+- [ ] Allow users to add or remove cars to a procedure after it is generated.
 - [ ] Allow users to flag procedures that are unclear.
 - [ ] Adapt site to use React (if it doesn't already).